Google Cloud Platform BYOL Instance Quick Start Guide

-Note: A site to site VPN tunnel with routing requires the IP forwarding option to be turned on when the instance is created.
-If this option was turned off initially, any static routing within the VPN network will fail.
-You will need to relaunch your instance with the correct parameter in order to correct this issue.
+Note: A site-to-site VPN tunnel with routing requires you to turn on the IP forwarding option when you create the instance.
+If this option is off, any static routing within the VPN network fails.
+You must relaunch your instance with the correct parameter to correct this issue.

-From the time we have generated the appliance and the time you have downloaded and are using the appliance, operating system updates might have become available.
-To make sure your appliance operating system is up to date, execute the following commands:
+From the time we’ve generated the appliance and the time you’ve downloaded and are using the appliance, operating system updates might have become available.
+To make sure your appliance operating system is up to date, execute the following commands on an SSH connection:

 sudo apt-get update sudo apt-get upgrade